Talk. Read. Sing.

 Studies show that the greater the number of words a child hears from his/her parents or caregivers before the age of three, it not only helps to build his/her vocabulary but also increases his/her IQ so they do better in school.
 Just how many words should you chatter to your child?
 30,000 is the magic number.
 This is equivalent to reading Dr. Seuss’ Cat in the Hat 18 times.

+“By the time a child enters kindergarten, his or her brain is already very largely developed,” said First 5 Commissioner Conway Collis.
+“Studies show that the vast majority of children who are behind in kindergarten will never catch up.
+Research also shows children who lag behind their peers tend to have a higher rate of teenage pregnancy and incarceration.
+By working with parents and caregivers we can address these problems before they develop.”
 So, as you make your New Year’s resolutions, whether it’s to cook more at home or exercise, make the extra effort to use words in your interactions with your child.
 Start by explaining to your child what you are doing and give them the reasons why.
 For example, when you’re cooking a healthy meal, talk to your child about the foods you’re using, or when you’re out taking a walk, point out the different plants or trees and discuss their shapes and colors.

+Visit First 5 California to learn more about the Talk.
+Read.
+Sing.
 If you are concerned about your child’s language development, First 5 San Diego’s Healthy Development Services (HDS) provides free developmental checkups for children ages zero through five.
 To get connected, call 1-888-5 FIRST 5 (1-888-534-7785) or click here to find a HDS provider near you.